Friday, February 15, 2013

 • He or she punishes you as if you were a bad child.

-• He or she pounds walls, tables, steering wheels etc. when upset.
+• When upset, he or she pounds walls, tables, steering wheels, etc.

 • He or she blames the world.
 Nothing ever seems to be their fault.